Smart Grid Edge Analytics Workshop

 NSF Smart Grid Workshop 2018

 The next workshop related to the Smart Grids Big Data Spoke project will be held at Texas A&M University in College Station on May 8th, 2018.
-Save the date!
+Click here to register.

 The second Smart Grids Big Data (SGBD) Spoke Workshop sponsored by the National Science Foundation (NSF) is organized to support the SGBD Spoke Project, a collaborative project between Dr. Mladen Kezunovic (PI, Professor, Electrical & Computer Engineering, Texas A&M; Director, TEES Smart Grid Center) and Co-PIs from TAMU: Drs.
 Dilma Da Silva (Professor, Department Head, Computer Science & Engineering), P.R.
 Kumar (Professor, Electrical & Computer Engineering), and Le Xie (Associate Professor, Electrical & Computer Engineering).
-More on this workshop can be found here.
+More information on this workshop can be found here.

 NSF Smart Grid Workshop 2017